pulumi/registry/themes/default/content/registry/packages/pulumiservice/_index.md

 ---
-title: Pulumi Service
+title: Pulumi Cloud (Pulumi Service provider)
 meta_desc: Provides an overview of the Pulumi Service provider for Pulumi.
 layout: overview
 ---

-The Pulumi Service provider for Pulumi can be used to provision resources available in the [Pulumi Service](https://app.pulumi.com/).
+The Pulumi Service provider for Pulumi can be used to provision resources available in [Pulumi Cloud](https://app.pulumi.com/).
-The Pulumi Service provider must be configured with credentials to deploy and update resources in Pulumi Service.
+This provider must be configured with credentials to deploy and update resources in Pulumi Cloud.

 ## Example